mozilla/glean/docs/user/general-api.md

 Metric recording that happens before Glean is initialized is queued and applied when Glean is initialized.
 To avoid unbounded memory growth the queue is bounded (currently to a maximum of 100 tasks).
 Further recordings are dropped.

+Custom ping submission will not fail before initialization.
+Collection and upload of the custom ping is delayed until Glean is initialized.
-Ping collection and upload as well as the built-in pings are only available after initialization.
+Built-in pings are only available after initialization.

 ## Enabling and disabling metrics